Yes. Look carefully and you will see there are tiny holes punched into the lid of the cup.

 Sometimes chrysalides form on the side or bottom of the cup.
 This tends to happen when a caterpillar knocks down other caterpillars on its way to the top of the cup.
 If the fallen caterpillars don’t have time to climb to the top again they will form into chrysalides where they have fallen.
 If this happens, wait for the chrysalides to fully form.
 After 3 days, gently scoop them up with a plastic spoon, remove all of the silk and frass with a Q-tip, and lay them on a paper towel at the bottom of your habitat.

 Butterflies love to feed on the nectar of flowers.
 They also love to feed on slices of oranges and watermelon.
-And, of course, your butterflies will feed on the sugar water you will place in their habitat!
+And, of course, your butterflies will feed on the sugar water (nectar) you place in their habitat!

 The undersides of your Painted Lady Butterfly wings are “marble-colored”, which provides the butterflies with a natural camouflage from predators.
 When the butterflies open their wings they exhibit the gorgeous orange, brown and black colors the Painted Lady is known for.
 These bright colors are also a warning to predators.